 ④ Let The Technician Check The Phone

-If your Android phone is still not turning on, perhaps it is just broken for hardware damage.
+If your Android phone won’t turn on or charge, perhaps it gets died due to hardware damage.
 You can take it to the repair store or contact the manufacturer's support department.
 If this doesn't work, you only need to get a new one.